 Due to decommissioning, both paved and unpaved roads no longer carry CCR material to the landfill.
 However, paved roads at the facility were cleaned and maintained, as needed.
 Posted speed limits were enforced during transport to limit mobilization.
-Hauler equipment was maintained in proper condition to minimize leaking/maintain normal operations.
 All spilled or deposited material was cleaned in a timely manner.